JianjunJin/PhyloShape/README.md

 4. **Interactive visualization**: select preferred visualization tools and embed results in powerpoints and papers

 ## Example
+1. simulated dataset
+2. previous empirical dataset
+3. our own Pedicularis data (but sadly no replicates of each species which is a downside of the ancestral reconstruction.

-Test data dir:
+Test data dir:\
-Test scripts dir:
+Test scripts dir:\
-Results:
+Results:\

 ## Installing